-- The temperature difference is too small between smoke gasses and outdoor - To short of a chimney - The outside temperature is high, and indoor temperature is low f. ex. in summer - False air in the chimney - Chimney is blocked - Air tight house (lack of combustion air supply) - Poorly placed chimney for the surroundings, for ex. the ridge and trees may cause turbulence.
+- The temperature difference is too small between smoke gasses and outdoor temperature, for eg. poorly insulated chimney - To short of a chimney - The outside temperature is high, and indoor temperature is low for eg. in summer - False air in the chimney - Chimney is blocked - Air tight house (lack of combustion air supply) - Poorly placed chimney for the surroundings, for ex. the ridge and trees may cause turbulence